OlehK25/todoo/README.md

  - NodeJS, Express;
  - TypeORM;
  - MySQL;
- - Docker Compose.
+ - Docker Compose;
+ - React-beautiful-dnd;
+ - JWT;
+ - Nodemailer & Brevo & Mailtrap.

 ## 🔜 Future Improvements and Issues

 No known issues are present as of now.
 Future improvements will be based on user feedback and developer insights.
-I want to implement the following:
-- design change;
-- add the function of deleting tasks, the function of viewing all completed tasks, sorting and searching for tasks;
-- add calendar.

 > Check the issues section on the GitHub page for updates.